Running an online store or business requires a platform like Shopify or WooCommerce. Which one is better for your business?

 Not so fast.

 Both platforms have extra costs attached to features your online store is going to need.
 The larger your store grows, the more these extra features will cost.
-Here are some things that affect the price of the platform:

 Is there a clear winner on price?
 Yes.
 Here’s a rule: